99: No Such Thing As Bread Civilians

 Sorry.

-um we say that have we said before that chinese eunuchs would carry around their testicles to
+We say that, have we said before that Chinese eunuchs would carry around their testicles to

-that is mean yeah real mean do you know uh the the first ever proper proper QI fact that I ever found when I was working on the TV show had actually to do with Chinese hairdressers, and it was Moussi Tong's hairdresser.
+The first ever proper QI fact that I ever found when I was working on the TV show is actually to do with Chinese hairdressers, and it was Mao Citong's hairdresser.

 Yeah, I was reading a biography, and it turned out that his hairdresser was called Big Beard Wang.